Seena: The Untold Story Poster

 Newton's Principia: The Amended Edition (Documentary)

 Cambridge physicists revisit Newton's laws in light of "The Jindal Anomaly."
-Prof. Sanjay Banerjee of Jadavpur University appears in the final act confirming: "Newton's Third Law applies.
+Prof. Sanjay Banerjee appears in the final act confirming: "Newton's Third Law applies.
 Unfortunately."

 Bra Wars: Episode XIV (2023)